 Mounjaro has a

 Risk of thyroid cancer.
 Using Mounjaro may raise the risk of developing thyroid cancer.
-In animal studies, animals given Mounjaro had an increased risk of thyroid cancer.
+In studies, animals given Mounjaro had an increased risk of thyroid cancer.
 But it’s not known if Mounjaro could cause thyroid cancer, specifically medullary thyroid cancer (MTC), in humans.

 During your Mounjaro treatment, you should watch for symptoms of thyroid cancer.
 These symptoms may include: